rethinkdb/rethinkdb-rs/api/javascript/administration/status.md

 # Command syntax #

 {% apibody %}
-r.tableStatus('tablename') &rarr; object
+r.table('tablename').status() &rarr; object
 {% endapibody %}

 # Description #

 Return the status of a table.

 The return value is an object providing information about the table's shards, replicas and replica readiness states.
-For a more complete discussion of the object fields, read about the `table_status` table in [System tables](/docs/system-tables/)
+For a more complete discussion of the object fields, read about the `table_status` table in [System tables](/docs/system-tables/).

 * `db`: database name.
 * `name`: table name.